 Aside from pristine white sand, most of these beach destinations offer great panoramic sea views, calm waters, sunset views, while some have less-crowded shorelines for the best relaxing vacation.
 From secluded beaches to the most popular ones, you will never run out of choices when traveling around the islands and beaches in the Philippines.

-For the best beach holiday, we’ve selected 26 best white-sand beaches in the Philippines that should be in any traveler's itinerary:
+For the best beach holiday, we’ve selected 26 best white-sand beaches in the best tourist spots in the Philippines that should be in any traveler's itinerary:

 Luzon, the main island group in the country, where you can find the Philippines’ capital city, Manila, is the major gateway to the provinces in Visayas and Mindanao.
 The beaches in Luzon are among the country’s most notable ones, including those nestled in the world-famous islands of Palawan.